Fragmon/klipper_max_flow_test/README.md

 **Trigger fires immediately at START** —
 SG sensitivity is too high (see "SG too low"), or your hotend isn't fully heated.

+**TMC2240 results much lower than expected (<70 mm³/s on a fast extruder)** —
+Check that you're running in **SpreadCycle/SG2** mode, not StealthChop/SG4.
+The SG4 path of the TMC2240 reduces peak torque by ~50 %. `TMC_FLOW_STATUS` will tell you which mode is active.
+Remove `stealthchop_threshold` from your `[tmc2240]` section if present.

 **Result varies between runs by more than 5 mm³/s** — Check filament consistency, hotend temperature stability, possible filament path obstructions.
 Increase `COOLDOWN` between phases (e.g. 30 s).

+**"CoolStep is active" notice** —
+The plugin works fine with CoolStep on, but for the most conservative result set `driver_SEMIN: 0` to disable CoolStep during testing.
+CoolStep can dampen StallGuard signal during high-load steps.

 ---